Frequently asked questions

 When will the dataset for research purposes be released?

-The data acquisition is expected to end in December 2016.
+The data acquisition is expected to end in Q1 2018.
 Subsequently, we will start evaluations on the entire dataset before compiling the dataset for research purposes.